“Molly Flexwell helps exhausted caregivers reclaim their energy, self-worth, and joy through practical tools and kindness-led living”

 - You choose a different path than the old automatic one

-Start Small: Journaling Prompts to Support Brain Rewiring
+Start Small: Journaling Prompts to Support Brain New Pathways.

 You don’t need the perfect notebook.
 You don’t need hours.
 You need only a little space and the willingness to show up.
 Try one of these prompts this week: